Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 Clearly we don’t have the luxury of choosing one or the other since both are a permanent part of our lives.
 Both demand more attention than we have to give.
 Both originated with our Creator.
 But still, there’s not enough time to tell to get it all done.
 We’re going to say “no” somewhere, either verbally or through neglect.

 We credit ourselves with good intentions.
-We know we’re guilty, but since we know we’re guilty, surely the fact that we feel bad about what we’re doing counts for something!
+We know we’re guilty.
+But since we know we’re guilty, surely the fact that we feel bad about what we’re doing counts for something!
 As one young husband blurted out to his wife in his own defense, “But honey, you know my heart!”
-And he was right, she knew his heart.
-But it wasn’t his heart that had left her feeling left out from his life; it was his schedule.
+And he was right.
+She knew his heart.
+But it wasn’t his heart that had left her feeling left out from his life.
+It was his job and his busy schedule.

 Good intentions have never accomplished anything.
 If I run over you with my car, but it was my intention to swerve and miss you, you still have to go to the hospital.
 Upon hearing of my good intentions, your bones are not suddenly healed.
 You’re just as injured as before.

-I’m going to tell you a secret about each of your family members that they’ll never tell you themselves, primarily because they aren’t aware of it.
+I’m going to tell you a secret about each of your family members that they’ll never tell you themselves.
+This is primarily because they aren’t aware of it.
 But it’s true and extremely important for you to know.
 Do you know what your family wants from you more than anything else?

 “Love?” you say.
 That’s part of it.
 But it goes deeper than that.
 They want to feel accepted.
 In practical terms, they want to feel like they are your priority.
 “But they are my priority,” you might argue.